divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 25 - Friday | In class work & At home work #
 I completed the rest of the level 8, both the left and right path.
-I wanted to make a level 9, but I think it would be incredibly challenging to top the effort I put into level 8, so I'll end it there and just make a "thanks for playing" type of level for level 9.
-I also want to spend more time on the titlescreen and make a level-selection menu.
+I wanted to make a level 9, but I think it would be incredibly challenging to top the effort I put into level 8 without making a nigh-impossible level, so ended it there and just made a "thanks for playing" type of level for level 9.
+I do want to spend more time on the titlescreen and make a level-selection menu.
 <br>

 ### At Home Work
-Made level 8's ending look pretty.
+Made level 8's ending look nicer.
 I designed the area around the portal to look like a grassy level to signify the end of the cave levels.
-This required the use of grassy-level type blocks which did have collisions, because of this, I added a `collisions` property to the blocks class so I can freely toggle on and off collisions for every block.
+This required the use of grassy-level type blocks without collisions, which didn't exist.
+Because of this, I added a `collisions` property to the `Blocks` class so I can freely toggle on and off collisions for every block.

 ### Things Added:
  - Finished the left and right path of level 8 and made it look pretty